ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ## Usage

 The amp-story-interactive component encompasses a set of interactive experiences.
 Specify an interactive experience by defining one of the elements below.
-For best results, only use one element per amp-story-page.
+For best results, only use one element per [`amp-story-page`](https://amp.dev/documentation/components/amp-story-page/?format=stories).

 Most elements require a backend endpoint that will store aggregate data for each interactive, as well as persist the selected option for a user across sessions.
 Elements will fetch the percentage of votes for each option as well as the user selection (if any) from this endpoint, and display it with the options after the user has selected one.